ai4devop/Workshop-Copilot-Advanced/README.md

 </details>
 <br><br>

-5) Now, use AI to translate the following Python code into your programming language.
+5) Now, use AI to translate the following code into your language.
 Add the AI-generated result to your code.

 ```python